rustic-rs/rustic/README.md

 - Backup data is **deduplicated** and **encrypted**.
 - Backup storage can be local or cloud storages, including cold storages.
+- Backup source can be local or cloud storage.
 - Allows multiple clients to **concurrently** access a backup repository using lock-free operations.
 - Backups by default are append-only on the repository.